 Since January 24th 1997 the Bank shares have been traded on the Warsaw Stock Exchange and listed in the finance/banking segment of the market.

-On March 30th 2022, these full-year consolidated financial statements of the Group were authorised by the Management Board of the parent for issue on the Warsaw Stock Exchange on March 31st 2022.
+These full-year financial statements of BOŚ S.A. were authorised by the Management Board of the Bank for issue on the Warsaw Stock Exchange on March 30th 2022.